roshitgit/Learnings/CAMPApp-IIS7.5-ChangesMade--List/readme.txt

+** These are the list of changes made on server after migrating to .net 4.5 on win 2008 r2 server (IIS 7.5)

 1. Modified "Request Filtering" on website to "4294967295" bytes => Click on website
    => Double click "Request Filtering" under "Features View"